notification-icon

 Tsum Valley trek is a new route with fewer tourists and a more culturally rewarded trek.
 It has only a few trekkers on the trail.
 The trek starts, and the endpoint is Soti Khola, an Eight hours drive from Kathmandu.

-We walk through the off-the-beaten path of the Manaslu region.
-It provides a deeper insight into the less explored Tsum Valley.
-We visit different Chortens, monasteries, and Gompas.
-They reflect the direct influence of Tibetan Buddhism.
+We walk through the off-the-beaten-path of the Manaslu region, which provides a deeper insight into the less explored Tsum Valley.
+We visit different Chortens, monasteries, and Gompas, which reflect the direct influence of Tibetan Buddhism.

 The religion of Tsum Valley

-The Tsum Valley trek is a Buddhist village with a long Buddhist history.
+The Tsum Valley trek is a Buddhist village with a long history.
 People believe the Buddhist saint Milarepa meditated in these mountains’ caves.
-The valley is also known as ‘Tsum Tso Chuksum’.
-It means thirteen provinces ruled as a single territory.
+The valley is also known as ‘Tsum Tso Chuksum’, which means thirteen provinces ruled as a single territory.

-We can also visit these ancient remains of the Tsum Kingdom now.
-As this is a remote part of the country and not easily accessible.
+We can also visit these ancient remains of the Tsum Kingdom now, as this is a remote part of the country and is not easily accessible.
 The development and other facilities are just starting here.
-As a result, they still have a unique culture and lifestyle not touched by Western influence.
+As a result, they still have a unique culture and lifestyle that are touched by Western influence.

 Climate